Privodino

 Privodino (Приводино) is an urban locality (a work settlement) in Kotlassky District of Arkhangelsk Oblast, Russia, located on the left bank of the Northern Dvina River 23 km from Kotlas.
 Municipally, it is the administrative center of Privodinskoye Urban Settlement, one of the three urban settlements in the municipal district.
 Population:

 History

 Privodino was first mentioned as a selo in 1726.
 In the 19th century, it was the seat of Privodinskaya Volost, a part of Velikoustyugsky Uyezd of Vologda Governorate.
 In 1918, the area was transferred to the newly formed Northern Dvina Governorate, and in 1924 the uyezds were abolished in favor of the new divisions, the districts (raions).
 Privodino was included into Kotlassky District which was formed on June 25, 1924.
 In 1929, Northern Dvina Governorate was merged into Northern Krai, which in 1936 was transformed into Northern Oblast.
 In 1937, Northern Oblast was split into Arkhangelsk Oblast and Vologda Oblast.

 On April 26, 1941, Privodino was granted work settlement status.
 In 2004, it was municipally incorporated as Privodinskoye Urban Settlement.

+In 2002 children from a local school created a memorial to deported Poles who, following dekulakised peasants, formed the population of the nearby Monastyrok special settlement.